Middle school (grades 6-8) · Farmington, MN

 What is the racial and ethnic makeup of Robert Boeckman Middle School?

-The largest demographic group at Robert Boeckman Middle School is White at 70.1%.
-The school serves a diverse student body in FARMINGTON, MN.
+The largest demographic group at Robert Boeckman Middle School is White at 70.1% of enrollment, in Farmington, MN.

 What is the Resource Investment Index for Robert Boeckman Middle School?

-Robert Boeckman Middle School has a Resource Investment Index of 50/100 (C-) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Robert Boeckman Middle School has a Resource Investment Index of 50/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page